 To achieve adequate forage yield for dormant season grazing, it is essential to plan well in advance of the growing season to allow for adequate time for growth and forage accumulation before the growing season ends.
 Forage stands must be given enough time to recover and regrow following grazing or cutting to make subsequent stockpiled grazing successful.
 Remember that livestock must be removed from the pasture during the growing season to allow enough time for the stand to regrow before plants go dormant.

-Timing of the accumulation period is also critical in achieving the appropriate quality and quantity of reserved forage.
+The timing of the accumulation period is also critical in achieving the appropriate quality and quantity of reserved forage.
 If forage quality is most important, plant material should be less mature when dormancy occurs, however, forage yield will be sacrificed.
 When quantity is the main goal, a longer regrowth period will result in greater yields of more mature forage, but at the expense of quality.

 Remember that the emphasis placed on yield versus quality must always be aligned with the type of animals to be grazed.
 Dry cows will have lower nutrient requirements and can utilize lower quality feed better than cow-calf pairs, weaned calves or yearlings.
 It is possible to use different pasture management decisions on different fields to have a mix of yield and quality of stockpiled forages depending on feed needs and class of cattle for different times of year 3.